-Our schedule of Saturday dances for 2013, including callers and dates, is now available.
+Our schedule of Saturday dances for last year's 2014, including callers and dates, is now available.

 The fourth Saturday evening of every month (with occasional exceptions) the Seven Hills Promenaders host a dance with guest caller(s).
 We have adopted an "All Challenge level" format.
-Our dances usually start with one hour of early C1 or C2 at 7:00PM.
+Our dances usually start with one hour of early C3A at 7:00PM.
 The main dance starts at 8:00PM with alternating C2 and C1 tips.
-We usually offer a C3A star tip at the end of the main dance.
 Check the flyers for more details.

 Dress up if you want, but casual is fine, too.

 Back to the top.

 The Seven Hills Promenaders meet most Wednesdays at Angell Brook Village in West Boylston.
 See this Google map or the directions on the ABV web site.
 Right now, we are workshopping C2 and C3A.
 Check back at this web site for changes.